-The School of Education’s Office of Admissions reviews transcripts prior to offering acceptance to determine if an applicant has met all of the requirements for entrance to a program.
-Students can be admitted to a program with conditions in Coursework (up to 12 credits missing), Exams or Certification.
-Students can be admitted to a program with admission conditions in three areas:
+The School of Education Office of Admissions and Recruitment reviews undergraduate coursework during the admission process to determine if an applicant has met all requirements for entrance to a graduate program.
+Students can be admitted with conditions due to Coursework (up to 12 undergraduate credits missing), Exams or pending NYS Certification.

 * Students with a disability that prevents them from satisfying a course requirement must register with and provide documentation of the disability to the Office of AccessABILITY at Hunter College: Room 1124 East; 212-772-4857.
-Students whose disability prevents them from completing a foreign language (including ASL), as assessed by the Office of AccessABILITY, will be allowed to substitute coursework in the culture or literature of another country, culture, or civilization.
+Students whose disability prevents them from completing a foreign language, as assessed by the Office of AccessABILITY, will be allowed to substitute coursework in the culture or literature of another country, culture, or civilization.